 Another problem, staff members acknowledged, is that they have never paid much attention to the issues posed by handling an emergency when there is widespread damage to surrounding roads, power systems and communications links.
 In the past, the commission has explicitly rejected the notion that it should consider such combined events when reviewing a plant’s safety preparations.

 And finally… a blue ribbon commission appointed to recommend what should be done with nuclear waste in the United States is meeting today, and is likely to recommend that spent fuel be stored above ground at centralized facilities for decades until a permanent storage facility is built.
-Spent fuel at the Fukushima plant contributed to radiation leaks there.Gain the insight you need on energy at EmTech MIT.
+Spent fuel at the Fukushima plant contributed to radiation leaks there.Become an MIT Technology Review Insider for in-depth analysis and unparalleled perspective.